-16) Movement (%):
+15) Movement (%):

 - a) Purpose: Indicates the extent to which emergency shelter clients are migrating from one shelter project to another.
-A lower rate is considered positive. - b) Projects: Family Shelters, Tier 2 Shelters and Rapid Re-housing for single adults - c) Definition: Movement measures distinct households that exit a Tier 2 or family shelter during the evaluation period and then have contact with another shelter within seven days of exit.
-The movement rate is measured by dividing the total distinct households that experience movement by the total distinct household exits during the evaluation period (relative to the project that served them). - d) Goal-setting methodology: At or below CSB Board Ends Policy.
-Monitored but not evaluated.
+A lower rate is considered positive. - b) Projects: Single Adult and Family Shelters - c) Definition: Movement measures distinct households that exit a single adult or family shelter during the evaluation period and then have contact with another shelter within seven days of exit.
+The movement rate is measured by dividing the total

-- i) Emergency Shelters: The number of total distinct households that experience movement within 7 days / the number of total distinct household exits for the respective project during the report period.
-Note: Measure excludes exit from Maryhaven-Safety and Overflow shelters, and exit to Maryhaven-Safety from Tier 2 shelters. - ii) Rapid Re-housing for single adults: The number of total distinct households that exited shelter and were served by the Rapid Re-housing for single adults program during the reporting period and experienced movement within 7 days / the number of total distinct household that exited shelter and were served by the Rapid Re-housing for single adults program during the report period.
-Note: Measure excludes exit from Maryhaven-Safety and Overflow shelters, and exit to Maryhaven-Safety from Tier 2 shelters.
+- distinct households that experience movement by the total distinct household exits during the evaluation period (relative to the project that served them). - d) Goal-setting methodology: At or below CSB Board Ends Policy.
+Monitored but not evaluated. - e) Reporting methodology: The number of total distinct households that experience movement within 7 days / the number of total distinct household exits for the respective project during the report period.
+Note: Measure excludes exit from Maryhaven-Safety and Overflow shelters, and exit to Maryhaven-Safety from Single Adult shelters.

-17) Negative Reason for Leaving (%):
+16) Negative Reason for Leaving (%):